A closeup of an orange chair seat covered in soap suds with the text, POLYWOOD Outdoor Spring Cleaning Checklist.

 Furniture

-- Before cleaning wooden furniture, know what type you're working with.
-Softwoods have different needs than hardwoods.
+• Identify the wood type you're working with before cleaning—softwoods have different needs than hardwoods.

-- Don't use a pressure washer to clean wooden furniture.
-It can damage the surface, stripping off the finish and leaving gouges if you aren't careful.
+• Don't use a pressure washer to clean wooden furniture.
+If you aren't careful, it can strip the finish and cause surface damage.

-- Never use steel wool, stiff brushes, power washers, or abrasive substances on natural or synthetic wicker, aluminum, or injection-molded plastic, as these can damage the materials.
+• Never use steel wool, stiff brushes, pressure washers, or abrasive substances on wicker, aluminum, or injection-molded plastic, as these can damage the materials.

-- Wear rubber gloves, a face mask, goggles, and boots when using strong chemicals.
+• Wear rubber gloves, a face mask, goggles, and boots when handling strong chemicals.

 Accessories